imixs/imixs-documents/docs/README.md

 The goal of the project is to provide a powerful and easy-to-use *Business Process* and *Document Management* suite for companies and organizations.
 With the help of '[Imixs-BPMN](https://www.imixs.org/sub_modeler.html)', business processes can be designed within the BPMN 2.0 standard and easily adapted to the individually needs of an enterprise.

+## Quick-Installation Guide

+Imixs-Office-Workflow provides a Docker Container to run the service on any Docker host.
+With the [Quick-Installation guide](./install) you can setup an instance of Imixs-Office-Workflow in minutes.

 ## Workflow Models

 *Imixs-Documents* provides a selection of standard workflow models that can be used for a quick start.